Party conference: United States

 Roll call of states during the 2008 Democratic National Convention at the Pepsi Center in Denver, Colorado.

-In the United States, a political convention usually refers to a presidential nominating convention, but it can also refer to state, county, or congressional district nominating conventions in which candidates are nominated (or, if being held before a primary, endorsed), delegates to larger regional or national conventions are elected and the party platform is adopted.
+In the United States, a political convention usually refers to a presidential nominating convention, but it can also refer to state, county, or congressional district nominating conventions in which candidates are nominated (or, if being held before a primary, and endorsed), delegates to larger regional or national conventions are elected and the party platform is adopted.
 Since the mid 19th century, the two major conventions on national level are the Democratic National Convention and the Republican National Convention, usually held every four years to select their candidates for the offices of president and vice president.
 They are attended by delegates, who are mostly elected in primaries.

 Between the national conventions, the national committee of each party (see DNC and RNC) leads the party administratively, while they are politically represented by their leaders in Senate and in the House, or (if applicable) by the president.
 However, some party charters also provide for party conferences to be held between two national conventions to deal with various matters.
 In fact, those and the national committees can be compared to regular party conventions in other countries.

 The first political convention held in America took place in Hartford, Connecticut in March 1766.
 The meeting was organized by the Sons of Liberty, who, in challenging incumbent governor Thomas Fitch, nominated William Pitkin for governor and Jonathan Trumbull for deputy governor.

 Within the Republican Party, the term party conference is used to refer to the equivalent of caucuses or parliamentary groups in other countries (see also congressional caucus).